proxycheck/proxycheck-php/README.md

 This LIST_ENTRIES field can also be used when adding, setting or removing origins for use with the CORS feature.
 In this situation comments are not supported, only domains (including wildcard domains such as \*.example.com).
 All LIST_ACTION types are supported with CORS in the same way they are with Whitelist/Blacklist manipulation.

-If a white or blacklist entry you're removing has a comment next to it you will need to include that comment in the removal request aswell, like in the example above where we included a comment next to the IP Address we were adding you would do the same when removing it.
+If a white or blacklist entry you're removing has a comment next to it you will need to include that comment in the removal request aswell, like in the example above where we included a comment next to the IP address we were adding you would do the same when removing it.